Skip to main content

 Child-safe disinfection for licensed daycares, preschools, early-learning centers, and Head Start sites.
 We follow the CDC "clean, sanitize, disinfect" hierarchy with eco-friendly products that meet OCC and OECD compliance — and never leave residue on toys.

-Sanitize the surfaces.
 Don't poison the children.

 Daycare cleaning is a balancing act between killing germs aggressively enough to stop hand-foot-mouth from sweeping the room and using products gentle enough to be safe for two-year-olds licking the table 20 minutes later.
 Most cleaning services pick the wrong side.

-Outbreak Containment
+Outbreak Containment.

 Hand-foot-mouth, RSV, norovirus, lice.
 One unmanaged outbreak shuts down a classroom and triggers parent panic.
 Industrial disinfectant overcorrects and creates new health risks.